 March 2019 Update

-In March 2019 John was sworn in as your Mayor to replace the former Portage Mayor for the duration of his term, until 12/31/19.
+On March 2, 2019 John was sworn in as Mayor of Portage and replaced the former Portage Mayor for the duration of his term, until 12/31/19.

 A few words from John's first public statement as Portage Mayor: